• Home

 Frugal Camping: Use What You Have

 What I love about camping is the simplicity and, at the same time, the complexity of it all.
 We cook all of our food and then spend time washing and drying our dishes for the next meal since we don’t have access to a dishwasher and only have access to enough dishes for one meal at a time.
-Keeps us grounded.
+Camping helps keep us grounded.

 Do you camp with your family?
 How do you keep it simple?